statsmodels/statsmodels/scikits/statsmodels/docs/source/index.rst

 **Note:**
-Due to our infrequent official releases, we want to point out that the trunk branch in the launchpad repository will have the most recent code and is usually stable, tested, and fine for daily use.
+Due to our infrequent official releases, we want to point out that the trunk branch in the public repository will have the most recent code and is usually stable, tested, and fine for daily use.

 **Usage:**